christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Grab the most compelling insights from each section and reiterate on them here

 The activation patching plots show that the output prediction is strongly influenced by the attention heads that focus on John's last known action and the initial state of the room.
 Those attention heads are..........

+The circuit is not very clean, its a cyclical/recursive task

 <br>